 21. Good instant coffee

-As previously mentioned, hospital cafeterias aren’t known for their attention to quality.
+As previously mentioned, hospital cafeterias aren’t known for their attention to quality service.
 The same goes, unfortunately, for hospital coffee.

 If your loved one is in the hospital overnight, you can ease their stay by bringing some good instant coffee that tastes as good as home-brewed.